zhengrc19/nvim-config-ubuntu/README.md

 ![telescope](https://github.com/zhengrc19/nvim-config-ubuntu/raw/master/README.assets/telescope.png)

-# Features

-# List of Plugins and Usages
+# Features and Corresponding Plugins

 I starred every plugin I use to show support.
 I recommend everyone else to do so as well.